satellite-image-deep-learning/techniques/README.md

 * For containerised apps use [Cloud Run](https://cloud.google.com/run) (AWS App Runner equivalent but can scale to zero)

 # Deploying models
 This section discusses how to get a trained machine learning & specifically deep learning model into production.
 For an overview on serving deep learning models checkout [Practical-Deep-Learning-on-the-Cloud](https://github.com/PacktPublishing/-Practical-Deep-Learning-on-the-Cloud).
 There are many options if you are happy to dedicate a server, although you may want a GPU for batch processing.
-For serverless consider AWS lambda.
+For serverless use AWS lambda.

 ## Rest API on dedicated server
 A common approach to serving up deep learning model inference code is to wrap it in a rest API.
 The API can be implemented in python (flask or FastAPI), and hosted on a dedicated server e.g. EC2 instance.
 Note that making this a scalable solution will require significant experience.
 * Basic API: https://blog.keras.io/building-a-simple-keras-deep-learning-rest-api.html with code [here](https://github.com/jrosebr1/simple-keras-rest-api)
 * Advanced API with request queuing: https://www.pyimagesearch.com/2018/01/29/scalable-keras-deep-learning-rest-api/

-## Framework specific model serving options
+## Framework/provider specific model serving options
-If you are happy to live exclusively in the Tensorflow or Pytorch ecosystem, these are good options
+If you are happy to live with some lock-in, these are good options:
 * [Tensorflow serving](https://www.tensorflow.org/tfx/guide/serving) is limited to Tensorflow models
 * [Pytorch serve](https://github.com/pytorch/serve) is easy to use, limited to Pytorch models, can be deployed via AWS Sagemaker
+* [sagemaker-inference-toolkit](https://github.com/aws/sagemaker-inference-toolkit) -> Serve machine learning models within a Docker container using AWS SageMaker

 ## NVIDIA Triton server
 * The [Triton Inference Server](https://github.com/triton-inference-server/server) provides an optimized cloud and edge inferencing solution